Aspher0/NoireLib/NoireLib/Modules/NetworkRelay/README.md

 ## Getting Started

-***Important: We will assume you have already initialized NoireLib in your plugin, and know how to create/register modules.
+***❗ We will assume you have already initialized NoireLib in your plugin, and know how to create/register modules.
 If not, please refer to the [NoireLib documentation](https://github.com/Aspher0/NoireLib/blob/main/NoireLib/README.md).***

 ### Important: Self Registration